Mike and Max

-When he was a boy growing up in Texas, Mike Schill wanted a dog.
+When he was a boy growing up in New York, Mike Schill wanted a dog.
 His parents said, “No.”

 Flash forward a few decades, and when Schill became president of the University of Oregon in 2015, he still wanted that dog.
 “My parents did not want pets, and I’ve wanted a dog ever since I came here,” he says during a masked, outdoor, afternoon visit on the nearly deserted UO campus.